youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 * __Frequency__ - Per Wikipedia [^11], _frequency is the number of occurrences of a repeating event per unit of time_.
 In electronics an event is the peak of a wave to the next peak of the wave (analog).
 In digital terms an event is from the leading edge of one pulse to the leading edge of the next pulse.
 The diagram above shows frequency in digital terms, pulses.
 * __Period__ - Also from Wikipedia [^11], period is the duration of time of one cycle in a repeating event.
 So period is how long something takes vs. frequency which is how many times an event occurs in a given duration of time.
 This makes period the reciprocal of the frequency[^10] and vice versa, ie., _unit of time per event_ vs. _events per unit of time_.
 For example, a period of 10 seconds has a frequency of 1/10.
 Frequency is measured in Hertz which is defined as _number of events per second_.
 So in this example a frequency of 1/10 is 0.1Hz or _one event per 10 seconds_.
 In the diagram above the period is 10 milliseconds(0.01 seconds).
 Frequency is therefore 1/0.01 which is 100Hz.
 * __Clock source__[^8] - Also called a clock, it sets the rate at which the clock advances.
 * __PWM clock__ - Sometimes also called a clock so this gets a bit confusing.
 The PWM clock's underlying input is the clock source.
-Different hardware devices, such as motors and servos, only work within specific periond ranges.
+Different hardware devices, such as motors and servos, only work within specific period ranges.
 Often the source clock is too fast for these devices.
 The PWM clock is created by dividing the clock source's frequency with a number that will result in the PWM clock operating at a frequency that's appropriate for a given device.
 Different devices will need different PWM clock speeds.
 The number used as the denominator in this calculation is frequently called the __divisor__ in software libraries and the BCM2835 Data Sheet[^9].
 * __Pulse__ - From the "P" in PWM.
 This is the minimum length of time a PWM pin's output is set to high or low.
 Its minimum length is governed by the speed of the PWM clock.
 I'll use pulse throughout this document, mostly because it's in the name.
 * __Range__ - Range can be thought of as a counter that counts PWM clock pulses.
 The ratio of range to PWM clock frequency can be thought of as the frequency of the signal sent to a PWM pin.
 I've also seen the term cycle length used as as an alias for range[^5].
-*  __Pulse width__ - is the duration of a pulse.
+*  __Pulse width__ - Pulse width is the duration of a pulse.
 In the various software libraries I've seen it called width[^2], value[^4], data[^6] [^8], and duty length[^5].

 ### Primary concepts

 * __Duty cycle__ is the ratio of Pulse Width to Range, i.e., Pulse-Width/Range.
 For a range of 10 and a pulse of 5, the duty cycle is 5/10 or 50%.
 Duty cycle regulates the output voltage of a PWM device.
 For a 50% duty cycle and an input voltage of 5 volts, the output voltage will be 2.5 volts.
-* __Software vs. Hardware PWM__ - For the purposes of this article there are 2 ways to generate a PWM signal, software-based and hardware-based.
-Hardware-based PWM is generated by a dedicated hardware PWM device that can be configured to generate a PWM signal as described above.
-It produces a very uniform signal with regard to timing.
+* __Software vs. Hardware PWM__ - For the purposes of this article there are 2 ways to generate a PWM signal, software-based and hardware-based[^17].
+Hardware-based PWM is generated by a dedicated hardware PWM device that can be configured to generate a PWM signal as described above[^17].
+Hardware-based PWM produces a very uniform signal with regard to timing.
 A uniform signal is required, for example, to produce a flicker-free light source such as an LED.
 Software-based PWM is directly implemented in the executing program using a `while(true)` for loop that never ends which controls the amount of time a pin is allowing current to flow (pulse) vs. the amount of time the pin isn't allowing current to flow.
 In this case the uniformity of the signal is determined by the accuracy of a language's `sleep()` function and the OS (Linux) scheduler.
 A less uniform signal, for example, may result in a flickering light source.
 There is a more complete description of [the difference between soft PWM and PWM](https://raspberrypi.stackexchange.com/questions/100641/whats-the-difference-between-soft-pwm-and-pwm) and associated pros and cons on the Raspberry Pi Stack Exchange site.
-* __Balanced vs. Mark/Space__ refer to the method used to determine how the PWM hardware will output signals.
+* __Balanced vs. Mark/Space__ refer to the method used to determine how the PWM output signals can be generated.
 There are 2 algorithms, balanced and mark/space.
 Balanced indicates that the duty cycle will be evenly spread across the range.
 That is to say, the pulse width will be split into a set of shorter pulses that are distributed across the range.
 In contrast, in mark/space, the pulse is generated as a single signal called a "mark".
 The time remaining in the range, `range-pulseWidth` , is called the "space".
 No signal is present in the space duration.
 Mark/Space is often good enough, but as periods get longer so does the absolute time difference between the mark and space durations.
 For large ratios of `range/PWMClockFrequency`, e.g., 1 (_which equates to 1Hz since the denominator unit is frequency_) and a duty-cycle of 50%, the space will be 500 milliseconds and the mark will be 500 milliseconds.
 This difference is large enough to be discernable in the behavior of the device.
 For example a motor might surge or a light flicker.
 In contrast, balanced mode will smooth out these differences.
 For the same 1Hz range and 50% duty-cycle, balanced mode might produce 500 1 millisecond signals every 2 milliseconds.
 The same 50% duty-cycle is produced, but the output signal is much smoother.
+Hardware implementations like the BCM2835 support both algorithms.
+It is possible to support both algorithms in software, but depending on the algorithms are implemented they may consume a significant amout of CPU.

 ## Overview of PWM on a Raspberry Pi 3B+